 Summer dinner-time activity as the pupils take to the school field, with one of the trees which never seemed to grow any bigger at the right!

-three windows on the left), Miss Brown Upper Juniors (next three windows), and Miss Coggan’s infants room on the right (six windows) which doubled up as the school hall.
+(first three windows on the left), Miss Brown Upper Juniors (next three windows), and Miss Coggan’s infants room on the right (six windows) which doubled up as the

 (from the Hull Packet 3rd September 1880)